-This doesn’t answer the question?
-The Customer Services Officer will take your contact details, the location of the problem and of the offending vehicle, and pass these details immediately onto the Parking Services team who will attempt to rectify the situation.
+If this doesn’t answer your question, a Customer Services Officer will take your contact details, the location of the problem and of the offending vehicle.
+Customer Services will then immediately pass these details on to the Parking Services team, who will attempt to rectify the situation.

 Vehicles, trailers and caravans parked too long outside a property

-In the case of vehicles like cars, motorcycles and vans; there is no time limit as to how long they can be parked outside a property without being moved unless they are on a restricted parking space i.e. P5, P10, P30, etc.
+In the case of vehicles like cars, motorcycles and vans, there is no time limit as to how long they can be parked outside a property without being moved unless they are on a restricted parking space such as P5, P10, P30, etc.

 Unlicensed or unwarranted vehicles, trailers and caravans

-Vehicles that are unwarranted or unlicensed, and that appear to be abandoned will not be towed immediately.
-The Council will attempt to contact the vehicle's owners to give them the opportunity to remove the vehicle first.
+Vehicles that are unwarranted or unlicensed and that appear to be abandoned will not be towed immediately.
+The Council will first attempt to contact the vehicle's owners to give them the opportunity to remove the vehicle.
 This is a requirement under the Local Government Act 1974, Section 356.